-12.2.3 QUADRI - LOCK SEAM
+12.2.4 QUADRI-LOCK SEAM

-Prior to Quadri - Lock seaming, the entire seam must have been Triple - Lock seamed.
-Then the Quadri - Lock seam requires seaming the specified area of the roof with a manual seaming tool.
+Prior to Quadri-Lock seaming, the panel seam must have been Roll-And-Lock and then "Triple-Lock" seamed.
+Then the Quadri-Lock seam requires seaming the specified area of the roof with a manual seaming tool.
 The motor seaming machine from our recommended seamer supplier can seam a triple and quadri-lock seam in one pass.